BettercareHealth/bettercare/nc/nc-5A.md

 ---
 title: 5A.
-Skills workshop: Clinical notes and observations
+Skills workshop on Clinical notes and observations
 layout: chapter
 ---